- Reason for surveillance

 Mode of transmission

-JE is transmitted by the bite of an infected mosquito, primarily Culex species.
-The virus is maintained in cycle between mosquitoes and amplifying vertebrate hosts, primarily pigs and wading birds.
-Humans are incidental or dead-end hosts, because they usually do not develop a level or duration of viremia sufficient to infect mosquitoes.
+JEV is transmitted by the bite of an infected mosquito, primarily Culex species which are commonly found in NSW and most active at dusk and dawn.
+The virus is maintained in a cycle between mosquitoes and amplifying vertebrate hosts, primarily pigs and wading birds.

 Timeline